-500 million tweets are sent each day, meaning that around 6,000 posts are published on Twitter every second.
+500 million tweets are sent each day from more than 206 million daily active users worldwide, meaning that around 6,000 posts are published on Twitter every second.
 In such a mass of content, how to find posts that concern your brand?
-The challenge is even greater if you want to determine customers’ attitudes and emotions through their tweets.
+The challenge is even greater if you want to determine customers’ attitudes and emotions through their tweets

 Most articles you can find on the Internet cover Twitter sentiment analysis in some programming language that is not understandable for non-coders.
 We want to show you how to analyze sentiments without wasting a lot of time and effort.